 Drinking During a Work Shift

 The question would then be what is the purpose of drinking?
-This may be a warning sign of a more severe drinking condition.
+It may be a sign that drinking may be a concerning behavior.

 The concern of safety arises if the person drinking is driving, and if they are driving with others in their vehicle.
 Drinking during a break can lead to poor concentration, poor coordination and poor judgments which can all have a negative impact on a person’s job performance.